- Latest Articles & Muirsical Thoughts *17th May*

 Magnum - The Visitation

-One of the first rock releases out the blocks in 2011 was the latest offering from British heavy melodic rock progressives Magnum, who released their 16th studio album The Visitation in January.
+One of the first rock releases out the blocks in 2011 was the latest offering from British heavy melodic rock progressives Magnum, who released their sixteenth studio album The Visitation in January.

 Interestingly, this one quickly threw up a lot of fan comments that fell into two distinct categories: The hard-core believe it to be another Magnumificent release while others feel it's a little predictable or safe - Magnum by numbers.